Find the best gold ETFs

 VISIT SITE

 AAAU tracks the gold spot price minus trust expenses.
-The fund's physical gold assets are held at a secure vault in London.
-With an expense ratio of 0.18%, AAAU ties with GLDM as the second lowest-cost fund on our list.
+The fund's physical gold assets are held in a secure vault in London.
+With an expense ratio of 0.18%, AAAU is one of lowest-cost funds on our list.

 Investors who appreciate a fund manager with broad market experience will find value in the oversight of Goldman Sachs.